Introduction to Operator Overloading in Python

 Output:

-Explanation: As in the above program, here also two completely different lists are used for generating the third list.
-But different from the above concept here, the overloading process is carried out by means of the ‘*’ operator, which is accountable for repeating the contents of a given list a specified number of times and then generate into a single list.
+Explanation: Like the program above, we create the third list using two distinct lists.
+In this case, we use the ‘*’ operator to overload the process.
+The ‘*’ operator repeats the contents of a list a certain number of times and generates them into a single list.
 So here, the multiplication operator behaves differently from its actual behavior of multiplying two values.

 3. Greater than and Less than Operator Overloaded

-Even the comparison operators like > and < exhibit very similar operator overloading outcomes.
-They display a great difference in handling usual numbers and strings.
+The comparison operators like > and < exhibit similar operator overloading outcomes.
+They display a great difference in handling the usual numbers and strings.

 Example